ucb-ist-drupal/ucberkeley_cas-7/docs/ldap_access.md

 !!! note

-    If your site is hosted on Pantheon and you have not yet signed up for Lockr, you can skip step 1 and leave the password off in step 3.
+    If your site is hosted on Pantheon and you have not yet signed up for Lockr, you can skip step 1 and leave off `--password=my-lockr-password` in step 3.
 You will be sent a confirmation email with a link to retrieve your password.

 4) Install and enable the [Key](https://www.drupal.org/project/key) module on your site.